Frequently Asked Questions

 What is the difference between individual counseling and psychedelic integration?

 Though these services are similar, there are important differences.
 Counseling is intended to treat or otherwise work withthose individuals who meet DSM-5 criteria for a mental disorder and is therefore requires a state-issued license.
 Psychedelic integration may involve some similar approaches and processes, but is not a treatment for mental disorders.
-Therefore, I may work with integration clients across the U.S. provided they are NOT currently experiencing a mental disorder.

 Do you offer psychedelic-assisted therapy using MDMA or psilocybin (mushrooms)?